Back to Member Resources Portal

 Extending the mentee-mentor relationship:

-After the end of the year, mentors and mentees can choose to continue their mentoring relationship informally if both parties agree to do so.
+After the end of the year, mentors and mentees are no longer expected to maintain contact as part of the program.
+However, they can choose to continue their mentoring relationship informally if both parties agree to do so.
 At such a time, the mentoring relationship no longer falls under the purview of the IARR Mentoring Program and its guidelines.